Invariant measures of disagreement with stochastic dominance: Introduction

-The attained relation above generalizes in a straightforward way to two distributions on the real line, $\Rea$, with respective distribution functions (d.f.'s in the sequel) $F$ and $G$.
-Denoting by $F^{-1}$ to the quantile function of $F$ (that we recall is defined by $F^{-1}(t)= \inf\{x : \ t\leq F(x)\}$, for $t \in (0,1)$), we say that {\it $F$ is stochastically dominated by $G$, denoted $F \leq_{st}G$, if } Note that this is not the usual definition of stochastic dominance, namely: {\it } but they are easily seen to be equivalent while, as noted in \cite{Lehmann}, (\ref{storder2}) is more intuitive.
-Recall that when defined on the unit interval $(0,1)$ equipped with the Lebesgue measure, $\ell$, the quantile function $F^{-1}$ can be considered as a random variable with d.f. $F$.
-This fact and (\ref{storder2}) lead to a new and appealing characterization of stochastic dominance:
+Suppose that we are given two probability distributions on the real line, $\Rea$, defined through their distribution functions (d.f.'s) $F$ and $G$.
+Denoting by $F^{-1}$ to the quantile function of $F$ (defined by $F^{-1}(t):= \inf\{x : \ t\leq F(x)\}$, for $t \in (0,1)$), we say that {\it $F$ is stochastically dominated by $G$, denoted $F \leq_{st}G$, if } This definition, as noted in \cite{Lehmann}, is more intuitive than the usual one:

-Once we have a representation of two distributions in terms of random variables $X,Y$ defined on a probability space, we are fixing a joint distribution which makes possible to design a sampling procedure able to produce simultaneous samples from both distributions.
-Therefore, after (\ref{storder3}), the meaning of the stochastic dominance $F\leq_{st}G$ is that we can design a sampling procedure such that any value obtained from the first distribution is lower than the obtained from the second.
-The quantile functions give a kind of canonical joint representation that allows to characterize the stochastic dominance, but (\ref{storder3}) opens the possibility to other representations of stochastic dominance in terms of almost sure dominance.